shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “But it *did*.
 And you’re my sister again.”

 “Muddy, uh…” Ersie sighed. *Why is she being so difficult?
-Would she really not accept me if I was a cat?* “Nevermind.
+Would she really not accept me if I was a cat?* “Never mind.
 You told me all I needed to hear.”
 She turned to get out of the bed.

 “Ersie wait!”